awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

 ##### Recreating a cluster that uses the default RDS key<a name="Aurora.Managing.Clone.CrossAccount.granting.defaultkey"></a>

 If the encrypted cluster that you plan to share uses the default RDS key, make sure to recreate the cluster\.
-To do this, create a manual snapshot of your DB cluster, use a customer master key \(CMK\), and then restore the cluster to a new cluster\.
+To do this, create a manual snapshot of your DB cluster, use an AWS KMS key, and then restore the cluster to a new cluster\.
 Then share the new cluster\.
 To perform this process, take the following steps\.

 **To recreate an encrypted cluster that uses the default RDS key**